Another topic that’s been coming up a lot recently is the topic of sitting.

 So again, joint alignment as well as the surface of the seat itself have been the two main factors for me.

-Everyone is different, and I get the impression that a lot of people have pain even if their joints aren’t technically “misaligned.”
+Everyone is unique, and some people may have pain even if their joints aren’t technically “misaligned.”
 If someone’s joint is hypermobile (without getting stuck “bump on bump”) and they have sprained ligaments or inflammation in the area, this can increase pain as well, for a few reasons.

 1) Again, sitting places extra pressure specifically on the SI joints, versus standing.